cabal-club/cable/moderation.md

 ##### 5.1.3.1 Acting on users

-Field `recipient` MUST be set to a sequence of 32 byte ed25519 public keys representing the users being acted on.
+Field `recipients` MUST be set to a sequence of 32 byte ed25519 public keys representing the users being acted on.

 If `channel_size` and `channel` are set when acting on a user, the